d9sus4/AbletonLIveTrueRandomTrackColors/README.md

-# Ableton Live QoL Control Surface
+# Ableton Live Better Track Colors

-An experimental Ableton Live control surface script that does a bunch of quality of life automations in controlling the daw.
+An experimental Ableton Live control surface script that assigns true random colors to any new tracks (including return tracks, nested tracks) created + some other cool abilities.

 ## Why

-This project started out as a true random track color assignment plugin `TrueRandomTrackColors`.

 Starting from Live 10, new track colors are not truly random, even if `Theme-Colors->Auto-Assign Track Colors` is enabled in preferences.
 Instead, new colors are always picked from a fixed color sequence in cycling order.
 It never uses all 70 colors in Ableton's color palette.

-Also, I don't like how Ableton always match new track color to the parent in a grouped track.
+Also, I don't like how Ableton always matches new track color to the container in a grouped track.

-Though not backed up by science or anything, I personally believe how your working environment looks and feels can somehow impact your creativity, so you may want true random new track colors.
+Though not backed up by science or anything, I personally believe how the working environment looks and feels can always impact one's creativity, so you may want true random new track colors.

-Later on, I added a bunch of other quality of life improvements to it, hence renamed to `QoLControls`.

-## Capabilities

-- Assign true random colors to any new tracks (including return tracks, nested tracks) created, and:
-  - Exclude certain grouped tracks based on group name matching
-  -

 ## Requirements